 - A small trellis added to the top of an existing fence and provide a deterrent for trespassers and burglars as they will not hold the weight of a person and so would collapse – causing noise and damage

-Trellis is an excellent way to create distinct spaces within your garden or to enclose particular areas.
+A trellis is an excellent way to create distinct spaces within your garden or to enclose particular areas.
 Whilst it’s open nature is not great for providing privacy you can train plants along it to give a more private feel.
 For example, a trellis panel can be great for hiding your wheelie bins or providing a wind screen for your barbecue – and it’s great for planting too.

-Trellis can be purchased in so many different sizes and styles that it’s difficult to give a price.
+It can be purchased in so many different sizes and styles that it’s difficult to give a price.
 As a rough idea, a fully structured fence panel in a trellis style could set you back about £50 per panel, whilst trellis to put along the top of another fence will be perhaps £15-£20 per panel.
 Obviously you could pay more depending on the decorative nature of what you want.
 Generally though, it’s of more use within the garden rather than around it for keeping things in or out!

 There are many different types of natural screens you can buy for your garden and with the exception of hazel hurdle panels they are mostly useful for creating enclosed spaces within your garden as they do not provide a lot of security.
 They are great for providing privacy and they create a lovely aesthetic but they are not strong. some examples are: